-ii.
-Credit Search
+ii Credit Search

-The Bank also explores the option of carrying out credit searches on counterparties from bureaus.
-This gives it a fair idea of its general credit rating and conduct.
+The Bank also explores the option of carrying out credit searches on counterparties from licensed Credit Bureaus.
+This provides a fair idea of the general credit rating and conduct of counter-parties.

 iii.
-Internal Credit Risk Rating-based lending
+Internal Credit Risk Rating